 The role of Princess is played by the former Mrs. Kurt Russell and she's incredible.
 People talk about what kind of hell Stanley Kubrick put Shelley Duvall through, a sort of psychological torture.
 Well, Sherman puts Mrs. Hubley through a physical nightmare and her performance is hard to forget.
 It's a shame low-budget sleaze faire like Vice Squad suffers from poor dialogue and even worse acting from supporting characters, because Season Hubley's performance is sad, tortured, angry, rebellious, strong and sympathetic; deserving of acknowledgement, if not hardware.

-The Neon 80's is beautifully shot by one John Alcott, veteran of many Stanely Kubrick films, and with that pedigree, a few others one would be surprised he did.
-This is some great nighttime shooting, like low budget Michael Mann.
-The action sequences pack intensity and speed, the stuntwork looks like people engaging in dangerous activity instead of stunts.
-Pretty convincing stuff; the film works.
+The Neon 80's is beautifully shot by one John Alcott, veteran of many Stanely Kubrick films, and with that pedigree, a few other flicks some would be surprised he did.
+There is some great nighttime shooting, like low budget Michael Mann.
+The action sequences pack intensity and speed, the stuntwork looks like people engaging in real-life dangerous activity instead of stunts.

-As a kid, I probably shouldn't have been watching this sex and violence riddled affair, but it wasn't the first, and certainly wouldn't be the last.
+As a kid, I probably shouldn't have been watching this sex and violence riddled affair, but it wasn't the first time, and certainly wouldn't be the last.
 Outside of a few uncomfortable scenes, not a lot stuck with me other than the anticipation of seeing it.
 But the payoff is still locked in my mind.

-And yes, it is worth it.
+And yes, catching up with Vice Squad 40 years later is worth it.

 No comments: